Interview with Biocon Founder, Dr. Kiran Mazumdar Shaw

 Dr. Kiran Mazumdar Shaw addressing the doctoral scholars and research guides at Research Retreat 2016

-Jain University has been taking many initiatives since the time of its inception to foster entrepreneurship, my question is how do you think university like Jain can help students identify their own original ideas and establish business based on that?
+Jain (Deemed-to-be University) has been taking many initiatives since the time of its inception to foster entrepreneurship, my question is how do you think university like Jain can help students identify their own original ideas and establish business based on that?

 University should only help in creating incubators, and those incubators should foster people who have an entrepreneurial intent.
 So, from a university’s point of view, I think you need to have a system which basically allows people to come up with their business models and then have a group of people who know what’s entrepreneurship is about and actually select potentially good entrepreneurs and give them as their prize a space in the incubator.
 These incubators can be used to keep the mundane matters out of the way of an entrepreneur and these matters include registering your company, filing for tax registration, your sales tax registration, et cetera.
 If you can take that pain away, you actually allow time to entrepreneurs to spend in building their businesses and then they can seek help from consultants in order to shape their enterprises.